SplatPainter: Interactive Authoring of 3D Gaussians from 2D Edits via Test-Time Training: Introduction

 \section{Introduction}

-High-quality 3D content creation is fundamental to a growing number of industries, from gaming and virtual reality to e-commerce and digital twins, and is central to the future of digital interaction.
-Recently, 3D Gaussian Splatting (3DGS)~\cite{kerbl3Dgaussians} has emerged as a leading representation for its ability to render photorealistic imagery in real-time, while offering a flexible topology that captures complex details like hair and fur more effectively than traditional meshes.
+High-quality 3D content creation is fundamental to a growing number of industries, from gaming and virtual reality to e-commerce and digital twins.
+Recently, 3D Gaussian Splatting (3DGS)~\cite{kerbl3Dgaussians} has emerged as a leading representation for its real-time photorealistic rendering and its ability to capture complex details like hair and fur more effectively than traditional meshes.
 As text- and image-to-3D pipelines~\cite{wang2025diffusion,li2024advances} built on GS become more powerful, they enable the rapid creation of assets.
-However, these one-shot generation methods often represent a starting point rather than a final product.
-Their focus on global coherence frequently comes at the cost of local detail, creating a crucial need for an efficient and intuitive workflow to refine these assets post-creation.
+However, these one-shot generation methods typically represent a ``starting point'' rather than a final product; their focus on global coherence often comes at the cost of local detail, creating an urgent need for efficient workflows to refine the appearance of these assets post-creation.

-The critical missing piece in the modern 3D workflow is a framework for interactively and intuitively editing existing 3DGS assets.
-For content creation to be truly powerful, users need to make precise adjustments with familiar 2D tools, applying edits to arbitrary views, including close-ups for fine-grained refinement.
-This is a non-trivial challenge.
-Any solution must address three core difficulties: (1) propagating a 2D edit consistently across the 3D asset, (2) preserving the identity and intricate details of unedited regions, and (3) operating at interactive speeds for a fluid, iterative creative process.
-Solving these problems is vital, as it would unlock a true end-to-end content creation pipeline, giving artists direct, fine-grained control and saving time and compute compared to wrestling with prompts for re-generation.
+The critical missing piece in the modern 3D workflow is a framework for interactively and intuitively editing the appearance of existing 3DGS assets.
+For content creation to be truly powerful, users need to make precise adjustments with familiar 2D tools, applying edits to arbitrary views—including close-ups for fine-grained refinement.
+This is a non-trivial challenge that requires addressing three core difficulties: (1) achieving precise, controllable updates that faithfully follow user intent; (2) preserving the original identity and intricate structural details of unedited regions; and (3) operating at interactive speeds.
+As illustrated in \cref{fig:teaser2}, maintaining identity is not a "given" even for texture-only edits.
+Existing tools often introduce significant and unintended identity drift or fail to match the user's specific 2D intent, leading to results that are either perceptually inconsistent with the original asset.